404KSG/roam-pomogame/README.md

-Of course.
-You've provided the perfect raw material.
-Here is a lean, powerful, and exciting `README.md` based on the essential points from your description.

-This version gets straight to the point, highlighting the unique "game" aspects that make your extension special.

----

 ### **PomoGame: A Productivity Game for Roam Research**

 What started as a minimal Pomodoro timer has become an addictive productivity game, right in your Roam Research top bar.